coderbyheart/blog/_posts/2016-01-26-developer-happiness-questionnaire.md

 I use Google Forms and give all colleagues an exact date and time when to fill out the form.
 This disables any form of tracking / assigning individual answers to team members.

-During the all-hands meeting we go through the (commulated) results and talk about what we can do to improve the ratings.
-The discussion alone is brilliant and the questionnaire is a great starter for this (neccessary) discussion.
+During the all-hands meeting we go through the (accumulated) results and talk about what we can do to improve the ratings.
+The discussion alone is brilliant and the questionnaire is a great starter for this (necessary) discussion.
 Nevertheless, it helps you to keep track of the progress in tackling the issues that arise.

 These are the 14 questions, I've also translated them into German for a better understanding.